 It is the student's responsibility to check with the teachers about work missed because of an absence.
 The teacher contact should be done immediately upon return to school.
-In the case of excused absences or suspensions, students will be expected and allowed to make up missed work.
+In the case of excused absences or disciplinary interventions, students will be expected and allowed to make up missed work.
 A reasonable amount of time will be set by a teacher and/or department chairpersons for make-up of the classwork.
-Credit will be given for missed tests and assignments in the event of an absence.
+An opportunity to make up assignments for credit will be given for missed tests and assignments in the event of an excused absence.
 If discrepancies remain after the student has talked with the teacher regarding this make-up procedure, the student should be directed to the appropriate Department Chair for resolution.